jams2/scheme-scheme-interpreter/README.md

 This is a Scheme interpreter, written in Chez Scheme.
 It is an exercise of ideas from chapter 4 of The Structure and Interpretation of Computer Programs ([wizard book](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html)), and [William Byrd](https://www.youtube.com/channel/UCSC9kYeTee012BRsYw-y12Q)'s hangout series on youtube.

 The idea is to implement an environment passing interpreter, with lexical scope.
 I'm adding the ideas from the book as I go.
+I'm using an alist representation of environment frames, but it's somewhat arbitrary.

 ## Tests

 The tests give a good description of the behaviour.

 - [x] "numbers are self-evaluating"
 - [x] "strings are self-evaluating"